lumada-common-services/gh-composite-actions/README.md

       3. copy-to-target-path: Destination folder path where the reports need to be copied from their default location.

       4. fail-on-error: It's boolean-type parameter that determines whether the workflow should be marked as failed if there are any test cases that have failed.

+      5. GITHUB_TOKEN: The unit test step requires the GitHub App installation access token (GITHUB_TOKEN) to be passed in order to function correctly.

 3. Sonarqube Scan: Please refer to the link how we defined the composite action for [sonar scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30584439068/Static+Code+Analysis+SonarQube+Scan);